 - Murder of anyone acting as a witness in a trial; and

 - Murder of several other classes of people specified in the law.

 According to the same law, capital murder charges cannot be brought against someone that did not actually commit the murder unless such individual was complicit in the actions of the murder.
 In other words, a person cannot be guilty of capital murder if they were simply in the wrong place at the wrong time unless they actively participated in the murder, encouraged the murder, or allowed the murder to take place.
 In the current case, AL.com reports that the accused has confessed to committing the crime but has not provided any solid motive.

 Facing Similar Charges

 Murder charges in all forms are extremely serious and require the assistance of an experienced criminal defense attorney.
-If you or someone you know is facing murder charges, contact the criminal defense team at Eversole Law to schedule a consultation about your case.
 It is important to understand the potentially serious nature of these charges, and contacting an attorney as soon as possible is a crucial first step in facing such charges.